GeoffCox/geoffcox.github.io/posts/NamingCode.md

 ## Avoid false metrics

 - Don't overvalue short names.
-Auto-complete and intellisense are everywhere.
+Auto-complete and intelli-sense are everywhere.
 - Don't allow a desire for consistency make you stick with a bad name.
 - Don't choose names so they are alphabetized on disk.
 Modern IDEs can search and browse code easily.
 - Choose a name for today, not tomorrow.
 Avoid choosing a "future-proof" name for code you haven't written.